 Building on the growing momentum for leadership and action on climate change, the Presidents Climate Commitment provides a framework and support for America’s colleges and universities to go climate neutral.
 President Dease announced his signing of the Commitment at the Fall 2008 President's Convocation Speech.

-Hosted by The College of St. Benedict and St. John's University, UMACS serves as a networking tool, information resource, and conference organizer for faculty, physical plant professionals, campus administrators, and students.
+Hosted by The College of St. Benedict and St. John's University, UMACS serves as a networking tool, information resource, and conference organizer for faculty, Facilities Management professionals, campus administrators, and students.
 UST is a member of UMACS and both attended and presented at the most recent conference at Luther College.